How to Stop the Binge-Purge Cycle of Bulimia Nervosa

 The binge-purge cycle of bulimia nervosa is one of intense shame for those struggling and can be a source of confusion for loved ones as to why the individual doesn’t “just stop.”
 First, let’s explain what we mean when we talk about the binge-purge cycle.

 Over time, the frequency of the cycle tends to increase, and this pattern becomes more firmly engrained in the brain.
 However, no matter the frequency or length of time that someone has engaged in this pattern it is possible to step out of it.
-Let’s look at ten interventions used to help break this cycle:

 - Decide not to restrict food or calories.
 People frequently wish to continue restricting calories with just cutting out the binge/purge components, making this one of the most difficult decisions to altering the cycle.
 However, to break the cycle, there must be a willingness to let go of calorie restriction as well as restricting types of food which can lead to feelings of deprivation.
 Normalizing eating patterns is essential to freedom, and a dietitian can help provide guidance in ways to do this.